naushadsarwr22/UK-Bank-Customer-Overview/README.md

 • 📊 Tableau Desktop – Main data visualization platform used for report creation.

-• 📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.

-• 🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.
+• 🧠 VizQL (Data Analysis Expressions) – Used for building visualizations and performing calculations directly within the visual interface.

-• 📁 File Format – .pbix for development and .png for dashboard previews.
+• 📁 File Format – .twb for development and .png for dashboard previews.

 ## Data Source
 Kaggle  …..